wareya/warpainter/readme.md

 There's an online demo: https://wareya.github.io/warpainter/

 It might not work in some browsers and it's a little glitchy.
 Also, remember that Warpaint is extremely immature and can't be used for complex art yet.
+The online demo might also go down if there's a problem with the continuous integration system.

 ## Features / TODO